miceno/rolloffino/README.md

 Once in WiFi mode, the microcontroller tries to connect to a WiFi Access Point on boot.

-The very first time there is such configured AP, so it fails to connect and it fallback to start its own Access Point: `AProlloffino`, see code for the default password.
+The very first time there is not such configured AP, so it fails to connect and it fallbacks to start its own Access Point: `AProlloffino`, see code for the default password.

-Connect to it to setup the WiFi AP to connect to and reboot the microcontroller.
+Connect to `AProlloffino` to setup the AP to connect to on boot.
+Then reboot the microcontroller.

 # Logging setup